 • The higher an individuals motivation is, the more likely they are to act,

-• The easier something is to do, the more likely someone is to do it, and
+• The easier something is to do (the more ability they have to do it), the more likely someone is to do it, and

 • That individuals can be prompted to initiate an action or a behavior, and that different prompts are more or less effective depending on an individuals mixture of ability and motivation.